-ARTICLE XIII - OFFICERS
+ARTICLE XII - OFFICERS

-The medical staff shall be organized into departments, standing and ad hoc committees as provided in the Medical Staff Organization Manual which shall be adopted as a rule and regulation of the medical staff subject to approval by the Hospital governing boards.
-Officers of the medical staff shall be: President, President- Elect, the Secretary/Treasurer, and the Immediate Past President, all of whom must be and must remain members of the active staff.
-The manner of election and removal of officers, the duties of officers, the responsibilities or purpose of the departments and of all standing committees except those described in Article XII shall be specified in the Medical Staff Organization Manual.
+The medical staff shall be organized into departments, standing and ad hoc committees as provided in the Medical Staff Organization Manual which shall be adopted as a rule and regulation of the medical staff subject to approval by the Hospital governing board.
+Officers of the medical staff shall be: Chief of Staff, Chief of Staff-Elect, Immediate Past Chief of Staff and Secretary-Treasurer, all of whom must be and must remain members of the Active staff.
+The manner of election and removal of officers, the duties of officers, the responsibilities or purpose of the departments and of all standing committees except those described in Article XI shall be specified in the Medical Staff Organization Manual.

-ARTICLE XIV - CLINICAL DEPARTMENTS
+ARTICLE XIII - CLINICAL DEPARTMENTS